Songs of Solomon: Release

-The film premiered on 19 October 2019, at the Chinese Theatre in Hollywood, Los Angeles with the entire cast and crew.
+The film premiered on 19 October 2019, at the Chinese Theatre in Hollywood, Los Angeles, with the entire cast and crew.

-The film was then set to be released to theatres on 24 April 2020, in Armenia - the same date in which Armenians commemorate the victims of the Armenian Genocide, although, due to the COVID-19 pandemic, the release was indefinitely postponed.
+The film was then set to be released to theatres on 24 April 2020, in Armenia - the same date in which Armenians commemorate the victims of the Armenian Genocide; however, due to the COVID-19 pandemic, the release was indefinitely postponed.
 However, in an interview with VoyageLA, screenwriter Audrey Gevorkian stated that the film would be premiering in September 2020 in Armenia.

-The film was selected to be shown at several movie festivals of 2020: Rhode Island International Film Festival, Dances With Films, Ojai Film Festival, Ischia Global Film Festival, Ischia Film Festival, Madrid International Film Festival, ARFF Paris International Film Festival and SAFILM - San Antonio Film Festival.
+The film was selected to be shown at several movie festivals of 2020: Ischia Global Film & Music Festival, Rhode Island International Film Festival, Dances With Films, Ojai Film Festival, Madrid International Film Festival, ARFF Paris International Film Festival, and San Antonio Film Festival.

+The film was selected to represent Armenia in the 93rd Academy Awards for the "Best Foreign Language Film" category in 2021.

 In January 2021, the film was acquired by Cloudburst Entertainment, which planned to release it in the same year.
-In August of the same year, it was announced via the film's official Facebook page that Songs of Solomon was globally available from September 10, 2021.
+In August of the same year, it was announced via the film's official Facebook page that Songs of Solomon was globally available from 10 September 2021.